ianLochridge/ianLochridge/README.md

-- Hi, I’m @ianLochridge, a computer science student in highschool, class of 2026.
+- Hi, I’m @ianLochridge, a hs student, class of 26'
-- Reach me at ianlochridge1@gmail.com
+- Reach me at ian@lochridge.us